Responsible disclosure

 What you can expect

-- We respond within 3 working days to a report with the assessment of the report and an expected date for a solution.
+- We will respond within 3 working days to a report with the assessment of the report and an expected date for a solution.

 - We may offer a reward as a thank you for the help.
-Depending on the seriousness of the security problem and the quality of the report, that reward can vary from, for example, a T-shirt to a maximum of € 100.
-It has to be an unknown and serious security problem for us.
-And the security issue should not concern up to date and off-the-shelf software and/or cloud services that we have purchased or use.
+Depending on the severity of the security issue and the quality of the report, this reward can vary from, for example, a T-shirt to a maximum amount of €100.
+It must, however, be a security issue previously unknown to us and serious.
+And the security issue must not concern up-to-date and off-the-shelf software and/or Cloud services that we purchase.

 - Contact details: